buildingSMART-Finland/RYTV-IFCRoute/markdown/foreword.md

 }

+ExampleEntity --o{ ExampleEntity3 : IfcRelExample
+note right on link
+   Cardinality (0, 1 or many) and relationship name shown on the link end note

-note top of ExampleEntity3
+note bottom of ExampleEntity3
-    Entity as it is defined by IFC documentation end note
+    Entity as it is defined in IFC specification end note
 @enduml